organisciak/dissertation/document/3_typology.md

 For any given product, there are many experiences that could be constructed.
 The dimensions provided offer help in comprehending the alternatives and how they are practiced.

-\newthought{In the language of this chapter}, the rest of this dissertation pursues crowdsourcing in the following space:
+\newthought{Within the framework introduced}, the rest of this dissertation pursues crowdsourcing in the following space:

  - Crowds that are paid, rather than motivated to volunteer;
  - Tasks that are reactive, positioning contributions relative to existing documents, rather than generative;